-DBR and neurofeedback: why stabilisation can make trauma work easier
+DBR and ILF neurofeedback: when regulation support helps trauma work

-Over the years, I have met with people coming to therapy with a clear story, but a nervous system that’s too activated (or too shut down) to work with it safely.
+Over the years, I have worked with people who came to therapy with a clear story, but with a nervous system that was too activated — or too shut down — to work with that story safely.

 • constant scanning and tension